alcidesrh/laravel-generic-resource/readme.md

   ```
 <br>

-  **Note:** It is not posible to asked for nested relations data in the ```fields``` parameter above due the generic nature of the query.
-DB Facade is used to make the query which return stdClass type.
+  **Note:** It is not posible to ask for nested relations data in the ```fields``` parameter above due the generic nature of the query.
+DB Facade is used to make the query, which returns stdClass type.

 <br>

  ### /generic/create route create an item.
 It will return a GenericResource